sufarnfong/gitbook_boc/README.md

 **Equipped with Risk Control Measures:**

 1. It minimizes the de-anchoring risk of stablecoins.
-2. It restrains the risk of impermanent loss.
+2. It reduces the risk of impermanent loss.
 BOC uses market-making for [stablecoin](../more/appendix.md#stablecoin) pairs only.
 3. The systemic risk is optimized by the highly selective wrapped [tokens](../more/appendix.md#token) and yield aggregators.
 4. Algorithmic stablecoin are prohibited.
 5. Any leverage function is provided.